DevExpress/testcafe/docs/articles/documentation/using-testcafe/configuration-file.md

 }
 ```

-When this property is specified, screenshots are not taken whenever a test fails or a [screenshot action](../test-api/actions/take-screenshot.md) is executed.
+When this property is specified, screenshots are not taken when a test fails or a [screenshot action](../test-api/actions/take-screenshot.md) is executed.

 *CLI*: [--disable-screenshots](command-line-interface.md#--disable-screenshots)
 *API*: [runner.run({ disableScreenshots })](programming-interface/runner.md#run)